why an index, not an opinion

 daily recalibration

-every 24 hours, scores are recalculated with fresh market signal weights, cyclical adjustments, and stochastic drift. no score is ever static.
+every 24 hours, scores are recalculated using a weighted formula: ~55% individual dimension drift, ~25% sector-correlated movement, and ~20% from market sentiment and federal employment signals. no score is ever static.

 mean reversion